thenicebro/scenarios/linux/lab-initialize-git-project/step1.md

-# Using Git Init To Create A New Repository
+# Using Git Init to Create a New Repository

 > Tips: before we get started, make sure you have Git installed on your system.
 If you haven't already installed it, you can download and install it from the [official website](https://git-scm.com/downloads).